-Mindfulness is an easy to learn practice that develops the skill of consciously bringing awareness to your body and mind, in the present moment.
-We learn how to create a gentle, receptive and compassionate awareness that helps us notice how the body is feeling, what thoughts we are having, and how to let go of reactivity and thoughts that are stuck in the past or that are anxious about the future.
-We also learn how to work with troubling symptoms and physical sensations, whatever the cause.
-Through this process, we build resilience and greater agency.
+As you learn, you develop the skill of consciously bringing awareness to your body and mind, in the present moment.
+You learn how to create a gentle, receptive and compassionate awareness that helps you notice how the body is feeling, what thoughts you are having, and how to let go of reactivity and thoughts that are stuck in the past or that are anxious about the future.
+You also learn how to work with troubling symptoms and physical sensations, whatever the cause.
+Through this process, you can build resilience and greater agency.

 Research in universities around the world has shown that the regular practice of mindfulness can reduce feelings of stress, anxiety and depression, improve resilience and alleviate pain.

-Learn more about the Lifehouse mindfulness program and our team in the sections below.
+Learn more about the Lifehouse mindfulness program and our research in the sections below.

-To enrol in the next 7 week online course starting 6 June 2021 from 4pm-5.30pm, please visit this page.
+To enrol in the next 7 week online course, please visit this page.
 This course is being conducted as part of a research study and is free for cancer patients.

 If your preference is for in-person group classes, please note that these have been temporarily suspended due to the COVID-19 pandemic.
 If you are unsure about whether these are right for you or have concerns about them, please email us.